|

 though.
 I can take the example of Conus textile, Linné

-species...
+common species...
 And it shall be present when you read the The

 Manual of Living Conidae.

-Another important thing
+Another important remark

-huge distance.
-And like French Polynesia, Seychelles Islands may
+These islands can be separated by huge distance.
+And like French

-vary a lot depending of the islands you study.
-The most known and
+Polynesia, Seychelles Islands may vary a lot depending of the island

-visited (dived) islands are Inner
+you study.
+The most known and visited (dived) islands are

-ones (Mahe, Praslin, La Digue,
+Inner ones (Mahe,

-Curieuse, Silhouette, Ile du Nord, Félicité, Marianne,
+Praslin, La Digue, Curieuse, Silhouette, Ile du Nord, Félicité,

-Grande Soeur, Petite Soeur, Cousin, Cousine, Frégate, Aride,...)
+Marianne, Grande Soeur, Petite Soeur, Cousin, Cousine, Frégate,

-and they all are made from granite rocks (shown on any local postcards).
+Aride,...) and they all are made from granite rocks (shown

-In the same time you may have coral islands (still Inner Islands)
+on any local postcards).
+In the same time you may have coral islands

-like Denis Island (Far & North
+(still Inner Islands) like Denis Island

-of Praslin) and Bird Island.
+(Far & North of Praslin) and Bird Island.

-Much farther, you may reach Outer Islands
+Much farther, you may reach Outer Islands,

 - Coetivy Island